 How to Use These Devotions About Homemaking

-This devo has 7 daily devotions to help you thrive as a homemaker.
-Each day consists of scripture with Bible verses about homemaking – or that can be applied to homemaking, because as we know from 2 Timothy 3:16-17:
+Each day consists of scripture with bible verses about homemaking – or verses that can be applied to the homemakers, because as we know from 2 Timothy 3:16-17:

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”2 Timothy 3:16-17